xalisci/developer.chrome.com/site/en/blog/origin-trials/index.md

   - origin-trials
 ---

-Origin trials give you access to a new or experimental feature, to build functionality your users can try out for a limited time before the feature is made available to everyone.
+Origin trials give you access to a new or experimental feature to build functionality your users can try out for a limited time before the feature is made available to everyone.